 Seven primary schools from Tororo district have forged a new partnership with Kernow Learning (Formally ACEMAT) in the United Kingdom as part of Connecting Classrooms through Global Learning, a unique global education programme.

-Connecting Classrooms is run in over 30 countries by the British Council in partnership with the Department for International Development (DFID).
+Connecting Classrooms is run in over 30 countries by the British Council in partnership with the Foreign, Commonwealth & Development Office (FCDO).
 It works with schools across the globe to help young people develop the knowledge, skills and attitudes to make a positive contribution to their world.

 Kisoko Boys Primary School, Magola Primary School, Pajanjango Primary School, Yona Okoth Memorial Primary School, Gwara Gwara Primary School, Nagongera Girls and Maundo Primary School are taking part of the programme as part of a cluster of schools because of their commitment to preparing young people to make a positive contribution to their world.